 • add_addr_accepted is the limit of accepted ADD_ADDR – IP address notification from the other peer – that will result in the creation of subflows, typically only for the client side (default is 0).

 The limits are per MPTCP connection, and netns-aware.
+The current limits can be seen using:

 It is possible to reach the limits with fewer established subflows than expected, e.g. when new subflow requests cannot reach the other peer.
 In case of problem, please increase the limits, use ss -Mai to check the counters, and modify the routing or firewall rules to avoid using certain paths between specific IP addresses.
 For example, in a lab setup with dedicated links, use specific routes rather than letting the kernel select the default route.